Agricultural Conservation Planning Framework (ACPF) Toolbox

 - Determine which fields within a watershed are most prone to contribute runoff to streams.

-- Identify where field-scale and edge-of-field practices could be installed, including: drainage water management, surface intake filters or restored wetlands in topographic depressions, grassed waterways, contour buffer strips, water and sediment control basins, and nutrient removal wetlands.
-Version 2 added an edge-of-field Bioreactor tool.
+- Identify where field-scale and edge-of-field practices could be installed in your watershed, including: drainage water management, surface intake filters or restored wetlands in topographic depressions, grassed waterways, contour buffer strips, water and sediment control basins, woodchip bioreactors, and nutrient removal wetlands.

-- Map functional opportunities for improved riparian management in a watershed by showing where interception of runoff should be prioritized, where bank erosion may be occurring, and where low-lying areas offer opportunities for removal of dissolved nutrients and floodplain reconnection.
-Version 2 includes identifying opportunities for saturated riparian buffers.
+- Map functional opportunities for improving riparian management in a watershed by showing where interception of runoff should be prioritized, where bank erosion may be occurring, and where low-lying areas offer opportunities for removal of dissolved nutrients and floodplain reconnection.

-User options are included in every tool to allow flexibility in matching practice-siting criteria to each local setting.
+User options in every tool allow flexibility for matching practice-siting criteria to each local setting.

-The software is downloaded in an archived, compressed file that also includes a user's manual and installation instructions.
+The software downloads as an archived, compressed file that also includes a user's manual and installation instructions